elkorn/afronski.github.io/_posts/2014-07-18-nodeschool-io.md

 You can contribute in several ways.

 The easiest thing is to perform any workshop and check it in practice (especially with edge cases).
 Then you can fork repository related with it, fix the bugs, improve documentation and clarity of the steps, maybe even add missing scenarios and lessons.
+After that you can contribute back your changes to the community by providing a *pull request* to the workshop author.

 Second option is related with local events.
 You can easily organize a new event in your city which will be oriented around whole *nodeschool* initiative (or even around just one type of workshops).
 There is a detailed guideline prepared by organization [how to do this](http://nodeschool.io/host.html).

 And finally, you can create a new workshop.
 In such vibrant and broad community you can easily find topic suitable for you.
 If you do not have a clue which could be suitable for you, you can look at the list of possible topics gathered [here](https://github.com/nodeschool/workshoppers/issues?labels=status%3Arequested).
 If you already have an idea, you should fork the [rvagg/workshopper](https://github.com/rvagg/workshopper) project and start creating lessons.
-Then, you can add your project to the list of available workshops via [github](https://github.com/nodeschool/workshoppers/issues?labels=status%3Ain+progress) - then your workshop will be reviewed, validated and after successful acceptance it will be available as a official lesson on the main *nodeschool* page.
+Then, you can add your project to the list of available workshops via [github](https://github.com/nodeschool/workshoppers/issues?labels=status%3Ain+progress) - then your workshop will be reviewed, validated and after successful acceptation it will be available as a official lesson on the main *nodeschool* page.

 # References